MLX Quantization on Apple Silicon

 BF16 (no quantization)-56.87 GB8.728-

-At the Mac M4 Pro budget of 30 GB, RAM produces a 30.75 GB quantized model with a mean perplexity of 8.657, within 1% of the full BF16 model (8.728) at 54% of the size.
-RAM’s proprietary allocator distributes bits where they matter most, closing 94% of the gap between uniform 4-bit and BF16 at the 19 GB budget point.
+At the Mac M4 Pro budget of 30 GB, RAM produces a 30.75 GB quantized model with a mean perplexity of 8.657.
+That's within 1% of the full BF16 model (8.728) at 54% of the size.
+RAM's proprietary allocator puts bits where they matter most, closing 94% of the gap between uniform 4-bit and BF16 at the 19 GB budget point.

 The 109B Model on a Mac Studio

-The most striking demonstration is Llama-4-Scout, Meta’s 109B parameter MoE model with 16 experts and 17B active parameters per token.
-In BF16, it requires ~203 GB.
+The most striking demo is Llama-4-Scout, Meta's 109B parameter MoE model with 16 experts and 17B active parameters per token.
+In BF16 it needs ~203 GB.
 No consumer hardware can run it.
-Here is what RAM does with it on the M2 Ultra:
+Here's what RAM does with it on the M2 Ultra:

 Configuration Size Mean PPL Assessment